zentrocdot/Bash/PROGRAMMING.md

 <p align="justify">I am using the well known shell script analysis tool <code>Shellcheck</code> for checking my <code>Bash</code> scripts. <code>ShellCheck</code> is very well suited for optimizing <code>Bash</code> scripts.
 The feedback from <code>ShellCheck</code> in the form of infos, warnings and errors are also always very helpful.</p>

+> [!NOTE]
+> The Bash version I am working with is GNU Bash 5.1.16.
+What I am presenting below is valid for the above mentioned version.

+## What is a script

+<p align="justify"></p>

+To-do ...

 ## Invocation of a Bash script

 <p align="justify">The synopsis for the invocation of a <code>Bash</code> script is:</p>